How to Remove Mold, Naturally January 3, 2017 – Posted in: Blog

 - Rinse with wet sponge.

-- Do the same to remove mold in your shower grout.
+- Do the same to stop the mold in your shower grout.

 Bonus Tip: After you shower, make it a habit air out your bathroom by opening windows and doors or running a fan.